 Join us as we honor and encourage the legacy of those whose works in literature, music, film, and television reflect the significant stories of the American West.
 The awards ceremony also recognizes inductees into the prestigious Hall of Great Westerners and the Hall of Great Western Performers, as well as the recipient of the Chester A. Reynolds Memorial Award, named in honor of the Museum’s founder.
 Each honoree receives a Wrangler, an impressive bronze sculpture of a cowboy on horseback.

-Look who will be attending this year!
+Look who attended in 2016!
 Don’t miss this star-studded event.

 To enhance the Western Heritage Awards and special exhibition, Revision: Contemporary Navajo Weavings from the Pam Parrish Collection, third-generation trader Jackson Clark II, owner of the respected Toh-Atin Gallery, showcases more than 100 dazzling colors, patterns, and craftsmanship in contemporary and antique weavings ranging in value from $100 to $10,000.